 Looking for quick fixes for crooked teeth?

-If you are troubled by crooked front teeth or crooked bottom teeth and are after a quick fix, contact us today for a dental consultation.
+Want a crooked teeth fix that won’t take months to see results?
+If you are troubled by crooked front teeth or crooked bottom teeth and are after a quick fix, contact us at Beachside Dental today for a dental consultation.
 Our expert dentists can discuss what options are available for you to achieve a perfect smile fast!

 What Treatments Are Available To Fix Crooked Teeth?

-We will look at your teeth and the shape of your jaw, and determine if you need braces.
+When fixing crooked teeth, we will look at your teeth and the shape of your jaw, and determine if you need braces.
 Before braces though, they may start with a palatal expander, which widens the upper jaw, and a lingual bar to open the lower jaw.
-Braces are then fitted.
+Braces are then fitted to fix the teeth.